vsoch/vsoch.github.io/_posts/2018/2018-10-31-hacktoberfest.md

 ---

 On the Eve of Hallows Eve, and the last day of Hacktoberfest, it was already hours after the time I should have gone to sleep.
-I was, like every technology chained American, reading the endless stream of content on my "little internet," or my phone with improperly lit screens to keep me up well beyond what my biological clock would allow otherwise.
-This was the time that a serious of chained events the combination of Github and Digital Ocean's Hacktoberfest, Open Source Spirit, Avocados and dinosaur creativity would lead to...
+I was, like every technology-chained American, reading the endless stream of content on my "little internet," or my phone with improperly lit screens to keep me up well beyond what my biological clock would allow otherwise.
+This was the time that a series of chained events the combination of Github and Digital Ocean's Hacktoberfest, Open Source Spirit, Avocados and dinosaur creativity would lead to...